Print this page

 Introduction

-The province of Limburg was poorly defended by the Dutch army.
-The strange appendix shape province had no strategic significance (to the Dutch) and was hardly defendable.
-It was for the sake of the Belgian defence only that at least some defence had been shaped along the river Maas and the parallel canal called Julianakanaal.
+It was for the sake of a plausible neutral-policy and - secundary - the Belgian defences that at least some efforts had been made for light defences along the river Maas and the parallel canal called Julianakanaal.
 In the bulge of the southern part of the province the Territorial Command had organised a thin screen of defended positions, that found its purpose mostly in destroying bridges and setting road blocks, thus slowing down a German invasion force for long enough to gain the defences along the Maas river time to get fully prepared.

+The Maasline in Limburg was partly shaped behind and in between a double water-buffer.
+The Julianakanaal [Juliana Canal] ran from Maasbracht to the south, practically following the Maas flood.
+At some sectors a number of forward sections were positioned along this canal.
 The bulge of the province, which was the area between Sittard and Maastricht, was very modestly defended east of the water-barriers Maas and Julianakanaal.
-At some strategic points a number of casemates had been built and at some important road junctions a few individual platoons had been deployed with the plain duty to slow a German advance.
+At some strategic points a number of casemates had been built and a few individual platoons had been deployed at some important road junctions.
+All had but one goal: to slow a German advance.

 The battle starts

 First the German assaults against the Juliana Canal.
-It may strike the reader as an odd thing that the Germans did not concentrate on a number of selected bridges, but that they in fact attacked virtually all of these cross-over points along the canal.
+It may strike the reader as an odd thing that the Germans did not concentrate on a number of selected bridges, but that they in fact attacked virtually all of these crossing points along the canal.
 The reason for that lays in the fact that the 6th Army was operating in such a dense formation that every respective division had been ordered to force its own penetration and crossing over the canal and the Maas.
 Diversion to another sector was logistically not an option.

 Another target of the Germans was the sluice at Born.
 The bridge over the sluice could not be blown up, for obvious reasons (of water management).
 As such the complex was guarded by a full infantry platoon, supported by two modern anti-tank guns and three heavy machineguns [in casemates].
 All together about 70 men.
-Three light machinegun groups had been positioned on the east bank in order to form a forward defence and prevent surprise raids against this obvious target.
+Three light machinegun groups had been positioned on the east bank to form a forward defence and prevent surprise raids against this obvious target.
 The position was commanded by a very capable 1st Lieutenant.

 East of the bridge a T-iron barricade had been constructed.
 It could be permanently fixed in case of an invasion.
 As it was obvious that the complex would not be destroyed by the Dutch no special forces raid had been designed for this location.
 The regular 82nd Regiment of the 31st Division was designated to operate in this area.